Burntt/FinRL_Crypto/README.md

 ## Citing FinRL-Crypto
 ```
 @article{Gort2022,
-abstract = {Designing profitable and reliable trading strategies is challenging in the highly volatile cryptocurrency market.
-Existing works applied deep reinforcement learning methods and optimistically reported increased profits in backtesting, which may suffer from the false positive issue due to overfitting.
-In this paper, we propose a practical approach to address backtest overfitting for cryptocurrency trading using deep reinforcement learning.
-First, we formulate the detection of backtest overfitting as a hypothesis test.
-Then, we train the DRL agents, estimate the probability of overfitting, and reject the overfitted agents, increasing the chance of good trading performance.
-Finally, on 10 cryptocurrencies over a testing period from 05/01/2022 to 06/27/2022 (during which the crypto market crashed two times), we show that the less overfitted deep reinforcement learning agents have a higher return than that of more overfitted agents, an equal weight strategy, and the S&P DBM Index (market benchmark), offering confidence in possible deployment to a real market.},
 archivePrefix = {arXiv},
 arxivId = {2209.05559},
 author = {Gort, Berend Jelmer Dirk and Liu, Xiao-Yang and Sun, Xinghang and Gao, Jiechao and Chen, Shuaiyu and Wang, Christina Dan},